jdonnerstag/pyfwf_db/README.rst

 - 24 bytes: name
 - \.\. and so on

 In our examples below, we only use 'name', 'birthday' and 'gender'.
-So let's write the model:
+So let's write the model.
+`./sample_data/intro.ipynb`` contains a jupyter notebook with all the snippets from below and can be used to follow along easily.

 .. code-block:: Python